-Metrics and targets continued

-Emissions data is continually improving.
+Metrics and targets continued Emissions data is continually improving.
 More companies are now reporting their emissions, others are improving the depth and scope of their emissions reporting, and specialist data providers are competing to provide more comprehensive information.
 These improvements generally result in capturing a more detailed and accurate picture of portfolio emissions over time.
 It is quite likely that continued improvements in both current and historic data coverage and quality will lead to restatement of historical emissions.
-This can make yearon-year comparisons more challenging, but over time, as data collection improves, these swings will reduce.
-BTPS' net zero goal has two aims: to reduce emissions in the portfolio and to invest in transition investment opportunities.
-Decarbonising BTPS' portfolio is an important priority however, it will not necessarily aid the overall global transition.
+This can make year- on-year comparisons more challenging, but over time, as data collection improves, these swings will reduce.
+BTPS's net zero ambition is designed to improve the Scheme's funding outcomes though both has two aims: reducing emissions in the portfolio and investing in transition investment opportunities.
+Decarbonising BTPS's portfolio is an important priority however, it will not necessarily aid the overall global transition.
 Instead, using our influence to push companies will likely prove more powerful than divesting heavy emitters to reach an emissions goal.
 In addition, monitoring the Scheme's exposure to investments that aid the global transition is key.